 - Whether innovation or thought leadership, we’d love to have our partner’s learners be exposed to these proven industry principles and best practices that allow the best organizations to thrive; and

-- HFI introduces cross-cultural training that, combined with seasoned commercial experience, helps coaches remain focused, culturally intelligent, supportive, appreciative of the learner’s context and avoids a “West to the rest” attitude coming across.
+- Our partner Innovation Hub Africa provides coaching scripts and guidelines that, combined with seasoned commercial experience, helps coaches remain focused, culturally intelligent, supportive, appreciative of the learner’s context and avoids a “West to the rest” attitude coming across.

 Being a Coach-Mentor with HFI: HOW IT WORKS

-HFI’s volunteer Coach-Mentors are focusing at this time on a specific Project: Innovation Hub Africa, with a specific Delivery Partner: Hillsong Africa Foundation, operating out of South Africa.
+HFI’s volunteer Coach-Mentors are focusing on a specific Project: Innovation Hub Africa, with a specific Delivery Partner: Hillsong Africa Foundation, operating out of South Africa.

 The project was launched in 2019 and has already graduated students who are now in traineeships with international employment partners.
-Twenty-five new students have been taken into the program for 2021; 14 learners at the Philippi Village iHub in Western Cape and 11 learners at the Media Mill iHub in Gautang Province.
-Each student has been assigned a local business professional coach in Phase 1 (fundamentals) of their training.
-As Phase 2 (advanced) training begins, these students look forward to getting connected to an international HFI Coach-Mentor from Canada to supplement their local coaching and begin to expand their perspectives on international clients and business.
+Twenty-two students graduated recently from the 2021 program and the current Intake process intends to offer 50 new students seats in the 2022 program to be launched in March.
+The program will continue to operate out of two hubs with learners located at the Philippi Village iHub in Western Cape and at the Media Mill iHub in Gautang Province.
+Students will be assigned either an international coach from the HFI Stay & Serve program or a local (South African) business professional coach.
+We look forward to your application today so that we can offer as many Coach-Mentors from Canada and the USA to supplement the pool of local coaches and thereby provide many iHub student learners perspectives on international clients and business.

 ⇒ Interests and Qualifications “Checklist”